 - 1. No chase, tag, or games that involve touching others. - 2.
 Students will observe appropriate standards in all forms of expression such as speech and writing.
-Profane and yulgar language will not be tolerated, and such behavior may result in suspension. - 3.
+Profane and vulgar language will not be tolerated, and such behavior will result in disciplinary action including possible suspension. - 3.
 Students must keep hands, feet, and objects to themselves.
 No hitting or kicking is allowed.
-Play fighting is not allowed. - 4.
-Students will call other people by their given name or an acceptable family nickname.
-Any other name is not allowed.
+Play fighting is not allowed.

-- 5. Gum, seeds, and nuts in shells are not allowed at school except at designated school activities. - 6.
+- 4. Students will call other people by their given name or an acceptable family nickname.
+Any other name is not allowed. - 5.
+Gum, seeds, and nuts in shells are not allowed at school except at designated school activities. - 6.
 Orderly behavior in corridors and near buildings is mandatory and vital to the safety of students and the smooth functioning of school. - 7.
 Students should walk on sidewalks, not on grass areas. - 8.
 Sitting, swinging, or leaning on railings outside of classroom is prohibited. - Good behavior is required at all functions held at the school including activities scheduled at night or on weekends.
 Standards and regulations are the same as those during school hours.
 The dress code will be observed as well. - Students will use school equipment with permission of a teacher and only for the purpose for which it is intended. - 11.
 Possession of any substance, object or container (e.g. glass container, aerosol cans) dangerous to the health, safety or welfare of students, is forbidden on school grounds, buses and at bus stops. - 12.
 Students may not loiter in or around the restrooms, students must keep voices down, and students should always flush the toilets.
 Causing damage to the bathroom is a suspendable offense. - 13.
-Toys may not be brought to school except for designated share day and then those toys must remain in the classroom during recess and lunch. - 14.
+Toys should not be brought to school unless it is a designated share day or specifically deemed permissible by administration, and then these toys should only be used during designated times and in designated locations. - 14.
 Selling of items between students is not allowed.